janet-lang/janet/README.md

 ## Usage

 A REPL is launched when the binary is invoked with no arguments.
-Pass the -h flag to display the usage information.
-Individual scripts can be run with `./janet myscript.janet`
+Pass the `-h` flag to display the usage information.
+Individual scripts can be run with `./janet myscript.janet`.

 If you are looking to explore, you can print a list of all available macros, functions, and constants by entering the command `(all-bindings)` into the REPL.